 baked apples topped with oat crumble in cast iron skillet

-A delicious combination of baked apples with apple crumble.
+A delicious combination of baked apples and apple crumble.
 Enjoy warm with a bit of cream poured over or a scoop of vanilla ice cream.
 A perfect Fall dessert!

 5 stars from 4 ratings